kjon-life/perplexing/notebooks/README.md

 ## Strategy & Tactics
 When will AI "take your job"?
 Probably never.
 But that person who is AI-augmented is going to make you look like you are standing still.
-These notebooks are baby steps into the articulations which will let AI augment your reality.
+These notebooks are progress into the articulations which will let AI augment your reality.

 ### Provide sufficient clarity and details
 Clear objectives: The more specific and detailed the prompt the more likely a response will be constrained in relevance.
 This is known as __context__.